kilowhat/kilowhat.net/_extensions/wordpress.md

     DELETE FROM api_keys WHERE key = '<the key from the settings>';
     DELETE FROM settings WHERE key = 'kilowhat-wordpress.api_key';

 Then refresh the admin panel page to automatically generate a new API key.
-Don't forget to update it on the Wordpress side.
+Don't forget to update it on the WordPress side.

-### Wordpress URL
+### WordPress URL

 **Required**

 *This setting is auto-filled when you configure the extension via the wizard.*

-The URL to your Wordpress site, including the protocol, but without any ending slash or `index.php`.
+The URL to your WordPress site, including the protocol, but without any ending slash or `index.php`.

 The URL must be HTTPS.